Skip to main content

 #

-# Currently this section is used for both SLURM and Openstack resource managers
+# Currently this section is used for Openstack resource manager

 # to configure API versions